SeamusFinlayson/Bubbles-for-Owlbear-Rodeo/README.md

 Works with tokens on the **Prop**, **Mount**, and **Character** layers.

 The **health bar is created automatically** if a number greater than 0 is in the max health (second) bubble.
+Temp HP and armor class bubbles work the same way.

 ### For GMs